jaekenji/UAC-Bypass/README.md

 ### Vulnerability

-fodhelper.exe itself does not execute registry keys per se; however, it reads certain registry keys to determine its behavior
+fodhelper.exe itself does not execute registry keys per se; However, it reads certain registry keys to determine its behavior.
+By misusing the "ms-settings" key, we can potentially get fodhelper to run values within a key

 fodhelper.exe is designed to run with elevated privileges without prompting the user with a uac